-BC Ferries has a management structure comprising an Executive Team of eight under President and CEO, Nicolas Jimenez who until recently was President and CEO of Insurance Corporation of BC
+BC Ferries has a management structure comprising an Executive Team of eight under President and CEO, Nicolas Jimenez, previously President and CEO of Insurance Corporation of BC.

-Brian Anderson, Vice President, Strategy & Community Engagement rejoined BC Ferries from BC Transit in 2019 and now leads BC Ferries' strategic planning processes, strengthening relationships and ensuring broad alignment with goals and objectives.
-He is the key point of contact for the 13 Ferry Advisory Committees.
+Brian Anderson, Vice President, Strategy Planning rejoined BC Ferries from BC Transit in 2019 and now leads BC Ferries' strategic planning processes, strengthening relationships and ensuring broad alignment with goals and objectives.
+He is a key point of contact for the 13 Ferry Advisory Committees.

-Darin Guenette is BC Ferries' Manager of Public Affairs and leads in all day-to-day communication with Ferry Advisory Committees.
+Carrie McIntosh is BC Ferries' Director of Community Relations and with Tamara Olson (Community Relations Manager) lead on day-to-day communication with Ferry Advisory Committees.